Automattic/Minimum-Viable-VIP/readme.md

 And nothing more.

 If you have a static design, replace what needs replacing in `index.php` and make sure `404.php` is presentable, then update style.css to match your new theme name and styling.
-Remember to replace screenshot.png with something nice
+Remember to replace screenshot.png with something nice.

 ## Further Reading